Mon - Fri: 09.00am to 06.00pm,Sat: 09:00am to 01:00pm Sunday: Closed.

 Smile Select Dental has state-of-the-art dental facilities in multiple locations throughout California.
 We use technologically advanced dental equipments.
 These high-tech instruments serve our aim to treat your oral health diseases with the utmost care.
 The dental instruments we use are cleaned following the highest standards.
 To ensure utmost safety of patients, we make use of sterilized dental instruments.
 For us, patient safety comes first, so we make every possible effort to offer the highest hygiene possible.

-In Smile Select Dental California, we are proud to have some of the best and most advanced dental instruments such as digital X rays, the waterlase system, intra oral camera, cancer screening, CBCT, wand, CEREC, etc. In our dental facility, you will be greatly assured to get treated with the latest treatment available in dentistry.
+In Smile Select Dental California, we bring to our patients advanced dental instruments such as digital X rays, the waterlase system, intra oral camera, cancer screening, CBCT, wand, CEREC, etc. In our dental facility, you will be greatly assured to get treated with the latest treatment available in dentistry.
 Why not take a broader look at the dental instruments we use?
 Continue reading below to get familiar with the matter!

 Dentist use X-rays to detect damage in the mouth, and examine the resulting films on a special light board.
 The amount of radiation of these rays is very low and the radiation does not usually get to other areas of the body.
 There are several advantages in a dental X-ray done.
 This procedure helps the dentist to properly diagnose and treat dental problems.
 Dental X-rays shows broken teeth, broken bones, tooth decay, abscesses and mouth disease.
 It is important to understand that there are three main types of dental X-rays.
 These include full mouth series of X-rays, X-ray bite that is usually taken once a year and a panoramic radiograph.